sanskrit/raw_etexts_english/blogs/manasataramgini/2007-01-27_raised-by-bala-and-dattatreya-i.md

 +++
-title = "Raised by bAlA andxa0dattAtreya-I"
+title = "Raised by bAlA and dattAtreya-I"

 +++
 In the hot plain to the north of the Wardha river, in the village of